ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 The following describes each member of the concise-mid-tag root map.

-- language:
+- comid.language:

-- tag-metadata:
+- comid.tag-identity:

-- module-metadata:
+- comid.module-name:

-- entity:
+- comid.entity:

-- linked-tags:
+- comid.linked-tags:

-- claims:
+- comid.claims:

-- $$comid-extension: This CDDL socket is used to add new information structures to the concise-mid-tag root map.
+- $$comid-mid-tag-extension: This CDDL socket is used to add new information structures to the concise-mid-tag root map.
 See FIXME.

+## The tag-identity-map Map

+- tag-id:

+- tag-version:

 # Full CDDL Definition